peak-scale/break-the-glass/docs/reference.md

-BreakRequest is the Schema for the accessrequests API.
+BreakRequest is the Schema for the BreakRequests API.

 | **Name** | **Type** | **Description** | **Required** |
 | :---- | :---- | :----------- | :-------- |